jakesherman/jakemisc/README.md

 ## jakemisc

 The personal R package of Jake Sherman.
 Contained are misc functions and data that I have created/collected that I hope others may find useful.

+Note that as of December 2015 I am no longer maintaining this package.
+I have decided that any functions that are useful beyond myself will be split off into separate packages or micropackages (see my [packages](https://github.com/jakesherman/packages) package as an example).
+The conventional wisdom in the R community is that it is better to have many small packages that each do one thing well than to have one big package that tries to do many things.
+I will do my best to honor this.
+I am not going to take down this repo as some of the functions here still may be of some use.
+Looking back through this package it's fun to see how far my R skills have come since I started!

 ## Installation